yunyurain/C-SCNR/README.md

 ### Step 1.
 Data Preparation
 The individual-level data should include genotype, phenotype (quantitative traits), and other covariates (e.g. Sex, Age, top PCs). <br>

-First of all, a reference panel need be selected (e.g. 500, 1,000 individuals).
+First of all, a reference panel need be selected (e.g. 500 or 1,000 individuals).
 It is later used for obtaining the LD information. <br>

 The next step is to partition the individual-level data (excluding the reference panel) into two parts: the proper training set $D_1$ and the calibration set $D_2$.
 In our study, we followed the typical machine learning 80-20 split, allocating 20% of the data for calibration.

 ### Step 2.
 PGS Computation
 The proper training set is used to train the PGS weights. <br>

 First, the GWAS summary statistics is calculated using PLINK2.
-You may refer to the shell script [gwas.sh](real_data_applications/PGS_scripts/gwas.sh)
+Please refer to the shell script [gwas.sh](real_data_applications/PGS_scripts/gwas.sh) for sample implementation. <br>

+Next, the PGS weights are estimated via lassosum.
+Please refer to the R script [lassosum_CV.R](real_data_applications/PGS_scripts/lassosum_CV.R) for sample implementation. <br>

 ### Step 3.
 Training